awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 **To resolve certificate failures**

 Use one of the following solutions for certificate failures\.
-+ For the Windows client, download and install the latest Windows client application from [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/)\.
++ For the Windows client, download and install the latest Windows client application from [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) \.
 During installation, the client application ensures that your operating system trusts certificates issued by Amazon Trust Services\.
 If updating your client does not resolve the issue, contact your Amazon WorkSpaces administrator\.
 + For all other clients, contact your Amazon WorkSpaces administrator\.

 ## It sometimes takes several minutes to log in to my Windows WorkSpace<a name="login_delay"></a>